edisonpapers/lathrops-notes/1/README.md

 BMN

 .ve-media D9004AFW- Image 27
-	<X>a■neutralization of gravitation by a r a molecular Screeno regulatable. when rec  person inside non Conducting chamber— after passing limits of our atmospheric sheildb adjusted to attain speeds of 100▪000 miles per second there being no friction vacous spaces.
+	==X=={description= "marginalia added by Lathrop"}. neutralization of gravitation by a r a molecular Screeno regulatable. when rec  person inside non Conducting chamber— after passing limits of our atmospheric sheildb adjusted to attain speeds of 100▪000 miles per second there being no friction vacous spaces.
 Stearing by obliquely adjustable Screens.
 Regular time between Earth & Mars 5b hours in our atmosphere ______ hours in space & 3 hours in Mars atmosphere
 ABO
-	<X>a■Artesian Bore holes.
+	==X=={description= "marginalia added by Lathrop"}.
+Artesian Bore holes.
 135▪000 feet deep temperature of 400?— Source of power. central pipe.
 	Drop[pin]g Dynamite from Balloonsb—Warfare.
 Police ballons to prevent robbery from sailing ballons with grapling & confederates—dangling ropes &
 AB
-	 <X■To accomplish what?>a■Disassociation of all the Halogen Group & elementary gases by incandescent filiments in Vacuab [-]p powerful temperature
+	==X=={description= "marginalia added by Lathrop"}.
+To accomplish what?>a■Disassociation of all the Halogen Group & elementary gases by incandescent filiments in Vacuab [-]p powerful temperature
 ABP
-	<X>a■Artific[ia]l mother pearl by dipping plates. <OK>
+	==X=={description= "marginalia added by Lathrop"}.
+Artific[ia]l mother pearl by dipping plates. <OK>
 A
-	<X>a■Photography in the dark by radiant heat.
+	==X=={description= "marginalia added by Lathrop"}.
+Photography in the dark by radiant heat.

 .ve-media D9004AFW- Image 29
 using large bricks everything laid by machinery Controlled by few men=